There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-At its highest point, 1,222 metres above sea level, is Finse Station.
+At its highest point 1,222 metres above sea level lies Finse Station.
 Step off here in time for dinner at the Finse 1222 mountain hotel, and you’ll find that this is also a fantastic starting point for an adventure.

 “You’ll wake up to an incredible landscape.
-You’re at the highest point of the Bergen Line.
-To the south, the Hardangerjøkulen glacier is twinkling in the sun, across lake Finsevatnet,” says Trygve Norman, chairman of the hotel.
+You’re at the highest point of the Bergen Railway.
+To the south, the Hardangerjøkulen glacier is twinkling in the sun across lake Finsevatnet”, says Trygve Norman, chairman of the hotel.

 You’ll see an endless expanse of wild nature.
 And it’s calling for you to head out.

 You might have seen this place before.
-Finse is where they filmed the famous set piece, the “Battle of Hoth”, for the 1980 Star Wars sequel – The Empire Strikes Back.
+Finse is where they filmed the famous set piece “Battle of Hoth” for the 1980 Star Wars sequel The Empire Strikes Back.
 Yet in summer, the area is completely transformed.
-It is covered not in snow, but in the warm shades of green from moss and heather.
-There are no trees this high.
+It is covered, not in snow, but in the warm shades of green from moss and heather.
+There are no trees this high up.

-This is also a starting point of Rallarvegen (“The Navvy Road”), built between 1902 and 1904 as an access road for the construction of the railway, and is crammed with history.
+This is also a starting point for Rallarvegen (the navvie’s road), built between 1902 and 1904 as an access road for the construction of the railway, and is crammed with history.

-As one of several “round trips” offered by De historiske – the membership organization for some of Norway’s top hotels and restaurants – you can experience this as part of an all inclusive, three-day holiday.
+As one of several “round trips” offered by De historiske – the membership organization Historic hotels & Restaurants – you can experience this as part of an all-inclusive, three-day holiday.
 You wake up at Finse, pack a traditional Norwegian lunch, then grab your rented bike – and arrive at the historic Fretheim hotel in Flåm in time for a gourmet dinner.

-“In any one of these round trips, you get a taste of Norway – in more than one sense,” says Nils Henrik Geitle, CEO of De historiske.
-The organization includes 53 hotels and 19 restaurants around the country – and even a ship.
+“In any one of these round trips, you get a taste of Norway – in more than one sense”, says Nils Henrik Geitle, CEO of De historiske.
+The organization includes 58 hotels and 22 restaurants around the country – and even a ship.

 Their common denominator is that they have deep roots in history.
 Membership is a mark of quality, as all who apply face rigorous quality tests.
 Only a few ever pass.

 “Dining is an important part of the trip.
-No two places have the same menu, and so each will offer a different taste experience,” says Geitle – noting that six of their members are named in the top Nordic restaurant guide, the White Guide.
+No two places have the same menu, and so each will offer a different taste experience”, says Geitle.

 Back to top